Marine Aquarium Care | Basics to Advanced Information | Reef Fish

 This article is for basic to advanced information and resources intended for a marine fish aquarium (Basic, FOWLR, Nano Reefs, & some advanced information).

-This article is based on my experience of keeping and professionally maintaining marine fish (and reef) aquariums for over 34 years with one of the largest aquarium maintenance companies in Los Angeles, California.
-Most of my marine and freshwater customers had been with other services and had regular losses of their fish until we were referred to them.
-I will update and expand this article on a regular basis, especially the more in depth articles linked from this more basic article (such as Aquarium Lighting; Facts & Information).
+This article is based on my experience of keeping and professionally maintaining marine fish (and reef) aquariums for over 35 years with one of the largest aquarium maintenance companies in Los Angeles, California.

-In fact I have a marine aquarium set-up combinations page, for which ALL methods work quite well and I update this regularly page/article too.
-However I will admit that this is page is not an exhaustive article as to different methods to set up a healthy marine fish or reef aquarium as there are other proven methods as well.
-My point is to be cautious of anyone that states theirs is the only way to set up a marine aquarium or trashes one of the methods I outline (as I have used these methods and tested them) as these persons generally are not open minded enough or spend any real research (often which requires research outside the aquarium keeping hobby) to understand why certain methods work and others do not.
+My point is to be cautious of anyone that states theirs is the only way to set up a marine aquarium or trashes one of the methods I outline here as these persons generally are not open minded enough or spend any real research, often which requires research outside the aquarium keeping hobby to understand why certain methods work and others do not.

-That said, I have also seen many articles or popular YouTube Videos that show elaborate systems that I will not question their viability of these systems, however a viewer/reader of these videos/articles might assume that these elaborate systems are the only way to go, which is simply not true.
-I certainly recommend the best system you can afford, however this does not mean multiple Metal Halide Lights & a chiller when a modern LED, T5 or T2 system may work for less money (& complication) or an elaborate wet/dry system which may likely be an out of date nitrate factory when not properly installed; or an advanced pump dosing system when often good maintenance practices along with a simple DIY drip dosing system may work equally well (or better)
+That said, I have also seen many articles or popular YouTube Videos that show elaborate systems that I will not question their viability of these systems, however a viewer/reader of these videos/articles might assume that these elaborate systems are the only way to go, which is simply NOT true!

 Please see this article for my suggestions as to marine fish (& reef) tank set up combinations (again all these methods work, but are not the "end all" of methods either):